-The debtor can provide information about several of these factors in Part IV of the Attestation, in Lines 21 to 25.
-However, the form does not have a specific statement or affirmation for some of the factors, such as applying for a consolidation loan or engaging meaningfully with a third party.
-Thus, the debtor should describe these efforts in response to the general question in Line 26.
+The debtor can provide information about several of these factors in Part IV of the Attestation, in response to Lines 21 to 25.
+For example, the debtor should report payments that have been made on the loan, if any, in Line 21.
 Some of the information that can be reported about the debtor's good faith in Part IV may be contained in the litigation report that Education will prepare that is provided to the debtor.